<img height="1" width="1" src="https://www.facebook.com/tr?id=632771302280516&amp;ev=PageView%20&amp;noscript=1">

 1. The assets and financial records of the series are maintained separately.

 2. The LLC’s Certificate of Formation states that the liability of the series is limited.
-(Note: the series do not have to be created at the time of the LLC’s formation.)
+(Note: The series do not have to be created at the time of the LLC’s formation.)

 3. The LLC agreement similarly states that the liability of the series is limited.

-Protected Series and Registered Series
+Delaware Series LLCs: Protected Series and Registered Series

 Effective August 2019, Delaware LLCs have the option of creating a protected series, which is a limited liability series that is not registered with the Secretary of State or filing a Certificate of Registration with the Delaware Secretary of State (SOS) to create a registered series.